sumnerevans/sumnerevans.com/content/posts/hackathons/how-to-win-a-hackathon/index.rst

   competitiveness take away from the fun of hanging out with friends for 24+ hours while coding and not sleeping.

-So there you have it!
+There you have it!
 Those are my tips on how to win a hackathon.
 Hopefully they've been helpful for you.
 Do you think I've missed something?
 Do you have any additional tips?
 Comment your thoughts below!